 A few years ago, Admix was founded as a response to advertising run amok.
 The mobile landscape was full of intrusive ads that did the worst thing you could do in a game: distract from or stop people playing it.

 But what we saw was the bigger challenge: both players and developers just didn’t have a better option.
 It was either make your game a premium purchase and have a much lower chance of success, uses no ads and struggle as a studio, or use the ads available and worry about user experience.

 We knew there was a solution that benefited everyone, and – when we started – there was an early version of that solution out there: in-game ads.
-We’ll do a full write up on the differences in its own article, but in-game had the major weakness of a high barrier to entry.
-They’re almost always hardcoded, so they’re definitely IN the GAME but don’t allow publishers to tweak, optimise, or even implement ads easily.
+We’ll do a full write-up on the differences in its own article, but in-game had the major weakness of a high barrier to entry.
+They’re almost always hardcoded, so they’re definitely IN the GAME but don’t allow publishers to tweak, optimize, or even implement ads easily.

-Our in-play format is designed to be fast to allow devs to focus on game design, programmatic to give a much higher opportunity for profit, and customisable with deforms, shaders, and lighting so that they can be made a real part of the game, instead of a distraction from it.
+Our In-Play format is designed to be fast to allow devs to focus on game design, programmatic to give a much higher opportunity for profit, and customizable with deforms, shaders, and lighting so that they can be made a real part of the game, instead of a distraction from it.